 Gynaecomastia can be a troubling problem for males with KS.
 Sometimes men choose to have surgery to remove the breast tissue.

 If you have KS and you are considering having children, you will need to see an infertility specialist.
 There have been great developments in the treatment of infertility over recent years and there have been cases of men with KS fathering children.
 Also, men with KS mosaicism (46,XY/47,XXY) can be fertile.

 Investigation will show if you have any viable sperm in your testes.
-If this is the case, the sperm may be able to be extracted from your testes and then used for in vitro fertilisation (IVF) or intra-cytoplasmic sperm injection (ICSI).
+If this is the case, the sperm may be able to be extracted from your testes.
+The sperm may then used for in vitro fertilisation (IVF) or intra-cytoplasmic sperm injection (ICSI).
 ICSI involves an individual sperm being injected directly into an egg.
-The egg containing the sperm is then placed in the womb (uterus) in the same way as with IVF.
-See separate leaflet called Infertility - a Summary of Treatments for more detail.
+The egg containing the sperm is then placed in the womb in the same way as with IVF.
+See separate leaflet called Infertility - a Summary of Treatments for more details.